coruzzilab/PhyloGeneious/README.md

 1. BLAST+
 2. MCL
 3. MAFFT
 4. TNT	# Before running the pipeline for the first time, type "tnt", and agree to the terms and conditions
-6. Perl > v.5.20
+6. Perl > v.5.20	# Needs the DB_File.pm module

 ### Run setup: